Neural-Systems-at-UIO/QUINT_webtools/docs/CreateBrain.rst

 ----------------------------------

-1. Images in TIFF, JPG or PNG format displaying the brain sections can be used in the tools.
+1. Images in TIFF, JPG or PNG format displaying brain sections can be used in the tools.
 2. To be compatible with the tools, the image files must be named with a unique ID before they are uploaded to the Online Workbench, e.g. _s0030.
 See the tip below.

 .. tip::